 To set up a personalized interpreter, a new directory should be created solely for the use of the interpreter; otherwise files may be accidentally destroyed by the set-up process.
 For the purpose of example, suppose this directory is named myicon.
-The set-up process consists of mkdir myicon cd myicon icon-pi
+The set-up process consists of

+'''

+mkdir myicon

+cd myicon

+icon-pi

+'''

-Note that icon-pi must be run in the area in which the personalized interpreter is to be built.
+Note that icon-pi must be run from the area in which the personalized interpreter is to be built.
 The location of icon-pi may vary from site to site [5].

-The shell script icon-pi constructs three subdirectories: h, std, and pi.
+The shell script icon-pi constructs four subdirectories: h, std, sys, and pi.
 The subdirectory h contains header files that are needed in C routines.
-The subdirectory std contains the portions of the Icon system that are needed to build a personalized interpreter.
+The subdirectory std contains the machine-independent portions of the Icon system that are needed to build a personalized interpreter, while the subdirectory sys contains machine-dependent portions of the Icon system.
 The subdirectory pi contains a Makefile for building a personalized interpreter and also is the place where source code for new C functions normally resides.
-Thus work on the personalized interpreter is done in myicon/pi.
+Thus, work on the personalized interpreter is done in myicon/pi.